QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 - Ask a question and add it to the network
 - Search for related questions
-- Explore the question network, hop around the links, spark your creativity
+- Explore the question network, hop around the links, and spark your creativity
-- Explore other QuestTrains and build your own by diverging off theirs
+- Explore other QuestTrains and build your own off theirs
 - Follow another user and see their QuestTrains
 - Share links to QuestTrains
 - Specify data carts